-Sesame or till in hindi, is a herb that is mainly found in hot climates.
+Sesame or till in Hindi is a herb that is mainly found in hot climates.
 The seeds are edible and can be used whole, broken, crushed, raw, husked, roasted, or powdered.
-It gives a crunchy and nutty texture and enhances the flavour of any food.
+It gives a crunchy and nutty texture and enhances the flavor of any food.
 It can be used in various food items as a flavoring agent.

 Sesame Nutritional Chart (Per 100g)

 |Vitamin E||40 mg|